waelkarman/parallel-executions/README.md

 # parallel programming [in development]
-The main goal is to master parallel programming using C++ primitives and OpenMPI
+The main goal is to master parallel programming using C++ primitives, POSIX Threads and OpenMPI.

+- c++/17 primitives
-- c++/20
+- POSIX Threads
 - OpenMPI